jimam/OpenIC/README.md

 This project includes a webserver using flask for viewing and downloading information.
 It works best when set up in a reverse proxy with something like nginx.

-It comes with a web interface using a modified Bootstrap for adding infomation, viewing information and managing how and where the infomation is sent to.
+It comes with a web interface using a modified version of Bootstrap 3.0 for adding infomation, viewing information and managing how and where the infomation is sent to.
 OpenIC also comes with an API so that you could write a mobile app to communicate with it.

 Groups